 Between 1960 and 2015, life expectancy in Brazil increased from 54.2 to 74.7 years, converging with many developed countries.6 Reductions in amenable mortality have contributed to these gains, in particular, infant and cardiovascular disease mortality,7-11 and has coincided with the introduction of a mandated universal healthcare system in the past three decades,12-15 including since 1994 the Family Health Program has led to substantial benefits, and the subsequent Unified Health System (Sistema Único de Saúde).16

-Violence and homicides, however, present a major public health concern in the Latin America.17 In Brazil specifically, are the third leading cause of death with accidents for the total population and the main cause of death among young adults.18 19 Between 2000 and 2007, the homicide rate was 23 per 100,000 people, a rate considerably higher than most neighboring countries.17 Currently, the homicide risk is ten times higher than in most developed countries.19
+Violence and homicides, however, present a major public health concern in the Latin America.17 In Brazil specifically, homicides are the third leading cause of death with accidents for the total population and the main cause of death among young adults.18 19 Between 2000 and 2007, the homicide rate was 23 per 100,000 people, a rate considerably higher than most neighboring countries.17 Currently, the homicide risk is ten times higher than in most developed countries.19

 Although informative for the purpose of cross country comparisons, national statistics for Brazil mask large disparities subnationally, and between females and males.
 For instance, life expectancy ranged from 63.2 years in Alagoas to 71.3 in Santa Catarina in 2000,20 and the rate of change in life expectancy in recent years has varied from 0.6 to 4.1 years between Southeast and Northeast regions,21 respectively.
 A large contributory factor may be inequality in amenable mortality reductions in 2000-12, which varied between 11% and 4.3% in states with high and low governance scores, respectively.7

 Further complicating our understanding of Brazil’s mortality experience is the variation in homicide rates between men and women.
 17 22 High homicide rates have the potential to reverse life expectancy gains, as was recently reported in the context of Mexico,23 and homicide rates among Brazilian men are ten times that of women.
-Although national statistics do not indicate any change in homicide rates in the last decade,24 this could be due to the neutralizing effect of homicide rate increases in some states, and decreases in others.
+Although national statistics do not indicate any change in homicide rates in the last decade,24 this could be due to the balancing effect of homicide rates increasing in some states while decreasing in others.
 For instance, whilst the homicide rate has declined in Brasilia between 2007 and 2011, in the same period, homicides have increased by more than 40% in Bahia.1

 Despite the considerable inter-gender and subnational variation in mortality and homicides in Brazil, studies examining the contributing effect of homicide mortality to changes in life expectancy are scarce.
 This paper aims to examine the effect of homicide mortality on changes in state-level life expectancy between in the new century, in order to inform public health planning aiming to reduce the burden of violence and health disparities in Brazil.